-The Haag Panel & Membrane Gauge™ helps you estimate the thickness of steel and aluminum panels and single-ply membranes.
+The Haag Panel & Membrane Gauge™ estimates the thickness of steel & aluminum & single-ply membranes.

 ~Dan Behrens, Claims Director, Farm Bureau Financial Services

 OTHER GAUGES estimate only uncoated steel panels...
 The Haag Panel & Membrane Gauge™ is different.
 Using published industry standards, Haag's Research/Testing Division found the measurable differences between coatings in order to bring you a unique new tool that fills a void in the industry.
 The Haag Panel & Membrane Gauge™ will help you suggest replacement panels on more roofing types, with more accuracy.
 It may be used to estimate the thickness of both steel and aluminum panels, as well as single-ply membranes:

 For Steel: uncoated or coated, galvanized or Galvalume® (with or without additional coating)